 Resilient IT Infrastructure

-Resilient IT infrastructure is the most critical component in the overall resiliency and business continuity planning of any organization.
-At CDC we achieve data resilience via replication among 3 geographically dispersed data centers to avoid single point of failure.
+A resilient IT infrastructure is the most critical component in the overall resiliency and business continuity planning of any organization.
+At CDC, we achieve data resilience via replication among 3 geographically dispersed data centers to avoid single point of failure.
 The arrangement ensures high availability, business continuity and disaster recovery at a zero data loss.

 Welfare of Staff

-CDC understands that people are its most critical asset and organizational success cannot be achieved without them.
-The Company enforces emergency procedures and exercises them constantly to safeguard its employees against any uncertain situation.
+CDC understands that people are its most critical asset, and organizational success cannot be achieved without them.
+The Organization enforces emergency procedures and exercises them at regular intervals to safeguard its employees against any uncertain situation.
 In addition, to fully equip its employees to cope with emergency situations, CDC arranges safety and security trainings like First Aid and Fire Fighting from professional bodies.